stoicsquirrel/soc_imp/README.md

 SocImp is not yet available on RubyGems as it is very early in its development.
 The easiest way is using [Bundler](http://gembundler.com/):

-1. The easiest way is using Bundler:
-    - In your Gemfile:
+In your Gemfile:

     gem 'soc_imp', :git => 'git@github.com:stoicsquirrel/soc_imp.git'

-    - In your application directory:
+In your application directory:

     $ bundle install